-What we've heard What we're doing about it Projects will take water away from irrigators VMFRP will work closely with landholders to communicate that projects will use existing environmental water entitlements and will protect farmers and irrigators, by improving the environment without need to buy back more water.
-Access to parks and river during construction and operation Access to parts of the park will be maintained during construction.
+What we've heard What we're doing about it Projects will take water away from irrigators • VMFRP will work closely with landholders to communicate that projects will use existing environmental water entitlements and will protect farmers and irrigators, by improving the environment without the need for further water buybacks.
+Access to forests and river during construction and operation Access to parts of the forests will continue to be available during construction.
 All changes to public access during construction will be communicated to the public ahead of time.
-Disruption to public access to the parks during operation will be minimised where possible.
+Disruption to public access to the forests during operation will be minimised where possible.
 Environmental impacts and benefits and risk of negative environmental impacts such as blackwater and increased salinity, removal of native vegetation and impacts on flora and fauna VMFRP is carrying out extensive research into the potential environmental impacts during construction and beyond, and how these impacts will be managed.
 This includes plans for each watering event and plans for monitoring, to reduce the likelihood of adverse environmental outcomes.
-VMFRP will expand groundwater and salinity modelling to better understand and mitigate potential impacts.
-New monitoring bores were installed in 2020 to enable collection and use of data to best inform models.
-The community will have the opportunity to provide feedback on these studies as part of the ER process.
-Governance structures do not allow for involvement of Traditional Owners in decision-making roles VMFRP is working with Traditional Owners to establish relationships and facilitate meaningful opportunities for input into both project-specific decisions, and future operational decisions (e.g. influencing environmental water deliveries via seasonal watering plans).
-Ongoing connection to Country and protection of Intensive engagement is under way with Traditional Owners to seek early input and understand landscape values and how the project can support and protect these.
+VMFRP has expanded groundwater and salinity monitoring to better understand how trees use rainfall and flood flows New groundwater models have been developed to describe how surface and groundwater flows interact with floodplain vegetation.